Montessori Center School

 Experience & Professional Qualifications

-• A bachelor’s degree from a four-year college or university
+• A bachelor’s degree from an accredited four-year college or university

-• Experience working in a Montessori pre-primary classroom (3+ years preferred)
+• Experience working in a Montessori Primary classroom (3+ years preferred)

 • Excellent written and oral English communication skills